RealBusinessAccount/SplitBit-Emulator/SplitBit Assembler Manual.md

     - Strings enclosed in double qoutes, eg. "a", "Hello, World!", "It is dark, you are likely to be eaten by a grue."

-Labels may be a string of up to 32 alphanumeric characters that must end with a semicolon, ':'.
+Labels may be a string of up to 32 alphanumeric characters that must end with a colon, ':'.

 ```
 programStart: